Pingu at the Wedding Party: Plot

 Robby takes a photograph of the wedding party and the bride and groom leave on a sledge.
-When the family of green penguins are about to leave, Pingu begs the kid of the family to come with his family but Pinga disagrees and they start pulling him from side to side.
-The green penguin decides that he wants to come visit Pingu.
-Pingu and the green penguin both jump on the sled while Pinga gets on the snowmobile and they go home as the sun sets.
+When the family of green penguins are about to leave, Pingu begs Pingj to come with his family but Pinga disagrees and they start pulling him from side to side.
+Pingj decides that he wants to come visit Pingu.
+Pingu and Pingj both jump on the sled while Pinga gets on the snowmobile and they go home as the sun sets.

+Development

+The main characters are played by Italian voice actors Carlo Bonomi and Pietro Ubaldi.

 Release

-The special was first broadcast sometime in 1997 in cooperation with UNICEF.
-In 2004, the special was restored and released on DVD and VHS in the UK.
-The DVD also came out in Australia and Switzerland around the same time.
-On an unknown date, the special was added to Amazon Prime Video in the UK.
+A restored version of the film was released straight-to-video in the United Kingdom by HIT Entertainment in 2004, where it was retitled "A Very Special Wedding" (although the original title remains in the opening), and came included with several episodes of the TV series.
+The film was released on DVD in several other territories.
+The film made its UK television premiere on BBC Two on 27 December 2010 and later aired on CBeebies on 31 December 2010.
+The special is also available on Amazon Prime Video in the UK.

 Reception

 On IMDb, the special was given a 7.0/10 based on 33 ratings from IMDb users.